Sunshine Coast Council will deliver streetscape improvements in Blackall Street as part of its Streetscape Capital Works Program.

 The project team have now responded to the community Values and Vision in Stage 1 ‘Have your say’ and feedback provided in Stage 2 ‘Have we got it right?’.
 With a total of 486 surveys received, the information has ensured the design creates a streetscape upgrade that aligns with the community values and visions.

 In November 2020, Council engaged with the Woombye community to understand what you love about Blackall Street and what can be improved.
-As part of Stage 1 ‘Have your say’ community engagement, 225 surveys and multiple conversations were completed to gain an understanding of what the community loves about Blackall Street and what can be improved.
+As part of Stage 1 ‘Have your say’ community engagement, a total of 225 surveys and multiple conversations were completed to gain an understanding of what the community loves about Blackall Street and what can be improved.

 The community were invited to have their say at several engagement events including: